Middle School English Teacher

 Campus Master Plan

 Landon submitted its campus master plan to Montgomery County in the Spring of 2021 for approval.
 The process involves multiple steps.
 The plan was reviewed by the Montgomery County Planning Board on July 1, 2021 for compliance with various technical standards and the Planning Board will make a recommendation with regard to the special exception on those fronts prior to submitting the plan and their recommendation to the Montgomery County Hearing Examiner.
-The Hearing Examiner will subsequently develop a report compiled of all items in the record to date with regard to the Plans compliance with the various technical matters and overall compatibility with the neighborhood.
-This will ultimately be submitted to the Montgomery County Board of Appeals for a final decision later in the fall of 2021.
+The Hearing Examiner subsequently developed a report compiled of all items in the record to date with regard to the Plans compliance with the various technical matters and overall compatibility with the neighborhood.
+This was submitted to the Montgomery County Board of Appeals and approved in the fall of 2021.

 Diversity, Equity & Inclusion